-His opportunity came when he was sent out to Kenya to take part in the suppression of the great revolt against white settler rule, labelled by the British as the Mau Mau rebellion.
+His opportunity came along when he was sent out to Kenya to take part in the suppression of the great revolt against white settler rule, labelled by the British as the Mau Mau rebellion.
 Kitson's role in the so-called pseudo-gang operations began to establish his reputation as an expert in counter-insurgency.
 But nowhere in his account does he acknowledge the terrible ferocity of the British repression in the colony.
-In the course of the Emergency, over a million people were forcibly resettled in 'new villages', where they lived in appalling poverty.
-Many died of disease and hunger, thousands of others were interned without trial.
-By the end of 1954 there were 77,000 people in the internment camps and thousands more were imprisoned after rigged trials for violating Emergency regulations.
-Britain's control in Kenya during this period lead to over a thousand rebels being hanged, 45 of them for administering illegal oaths!
-And, as was widely known but was covered-up at the time, brutal torture and summary executions were routine.
-None of this is in Kitson's account.
+In the course of the Emergency, over a million people were forcibly resettled in 'new villages', where they lived in appalling poverty, many dying from disease and hunger.
+Thousands of others were interned without trial - by the end of 1954 there were 77,000 people in the internment camps - and thousands more were imprisoned after rigged trials for violating Emergency regulations.
+By the end of the Emergency over a thousand rebels had been hanged, 45 of them for administering illegal oaths!
+And, as was widely known but was covered-up at the time, the most brutal torture and summary executions were routine.
+None of this figures in Kitson's account.
 The nearest we get is his acknowledging that when Mau Mau were killed deep in the forest, rather than bringing the body back, a hand would be cut off so they could be identified from their fingerprints.
 On one occasion, he had two amputated hands which he wrapped in sacking and put in his pockets.
-Whereupon a European police officer put on a sergeant-major voice and ordered him to take his hands out of his pockets, to the amusement of everyone present.
+Whereupon a European police officer put on a sergeant-major voice and ordered him to take his hands out of his pockets, to the amusement of everyone around.
 Hilarious!
-As he observes, 'a few months later, the distasteful business of cutting hands off dead terrorists was stopped'. (p.
+As he observes, 'a few months later the distasteful business of cutting hands off dead terrorists was stopped'. (p.
 26)

 But what of the widespread use of torture and summary execution?
-As far as Kitson was concerned, there were 'cases of misconduct by individual soldiers and policemen took place, but they were relatively rare'.
-However, \[c]omplaints made by people in sympathy with Mau Mau, for the purpose of getting rid of individuals who were proving too successful, were far more common.' (p.
+As far as Kitson was concerned, there were 'cases of misconduct by individual soldiers and policemen, but they were relatively rare'.
+However, complaints 'made by people in sympathy with Mau Mau, for the purpose of getting rid of individuals who were proving too successful were far more common'. (p.
 46) And anyway, the campaign was not about crushing a national liberation movement fighting against white settler colonial rule.
-It was in fact 'a civil war within one of the many tribal groups' - a civil war between those Africans prepared to work peacefully with the colonial government and 'those who wanted to force the government's hand by violence'.
-What particularly annoys him are those people who have since gone into print criticising the conduct of the security forces and 'who insist on comparing the ten to fifteen thousand Mau Mau killed with the hundred or so Europeans killed' - ignoring the casualties suffered by those Kikuyu and others fighting for the government. (p.
-55) This is a travesty.
-He completely minimises the scale and brutality of the repression that was unleashed in Kenya, and somehow manages to disappear the settler white supremacism that the revolt was really against.3
+It was in fact 'a civil war within one of the many tribal groups', a civil war between those Africans prepared to work peacefully with the colonial government and those 'who wanted to force the government's hand by violence'.
+What particularly annoys him are those people who have since gone into print criticising the conduct of the security forces and who 'insist on comparing the ten to fifteen thousand Mau Mau killed with the hundred or so Europeans killed' - ignoring the casualties suffered by those Kikuyu and others fighting for the government. (p.
+55) This is a complete travesty.
+He absolutely minimises the scale and brutality of the repression that was unleashed in Kenya, and somehow manages to disappear the settler white supremacism that the revolt was really against.3